Aleexaandraa10/PAOJ-Project/README.md

 │   │   ├── model/               # Domain models
 │   │   ├── service/             # Services incl.
 FestivalService & AuditService
 │   │   └── InitHelper.java      # Demo data loader
+│   ├── resources/
+│   │   ├── setup.sql            # Creates all database tables
+│   │   ├── drop_tables.sql      # Drops all database tables
+│   │   └── select_tables.sql    # Sample SELECT queries for testing
 ├── audit_log.csv                # Action log file
 ├── README.md                    # Project overview (this file)
 ├── docs/                        # Documentation & ER diagrams
 │   └── database_diagram.png     # ER Diagram
 ```

+> If you want to reset the database (drop and recreate all tables), go to **Menu Option 3 → Database Tools**, then select **Option 2: "Reset database (drop + setup)"**.
+> This will automatically reinsert a complete set of demo data (participants, events, tickets, etc.) via the `FestivalService.initDemoData()` method.
+> These predefined entries are required in order to fully test features such as:
+> - GlobalTalk seat reservation (requires existing GlobalTalk events and participants)
+> - FunZone tournament (requires multiple participants and events)
+> - Statistics and audit logs (require previous activity in the system)
+> - Under-25 ticket handling and validation

 ---